Llanbister Road railway station

-Llanbister Road railway station is a countryside stop about 5 mi from the village of Llanbister, Powys, Wales.
-The station is 41+3/4 mi south west of Shrewsbury on the Heart of Wales Line.

-The unstaffed station is located at street level adjacent to the bridge beneath a minor road.
+Llanbister Road railway station is a countryside railway station about 5 mi from the village of Llanbister, Powys, Wales.
+The station is 21 mi 55 chain from Craven Arms South Junction, on the Heart of Wales Line between Llangynllo and Dolau.
+The unstaffed station is located at street level adjacent to the bridge carrying a minor road.
 All trains serving the station are operated by Transport for Wales.

+History

+Although the station was built and in use a couple of years beforehand, it was opened to the public fully from 1 December 1868.

+The station was originally built for operational reasons, being the location where the line switched between single and double track.
+The former signal box has since been demolished.

 Facilities

 As with most others on the route, it has been fitted with a digital CIS display and customer help point in addition to the standard timetable poster board and waiting shelter.
-Part of the platform has been raised to allow travellers to board and alight from trains without the need for portable stairs, but no level access is available from the main entrance (the only entry and exit route is via a flight of 18 steps).
+Part of the platform has been raised to allow travellers to board and alight from trains without the need for portable stairs, but no level access is available from the main entrance.

-Its former station building still survives opposite the remaining active platform (as can be seen in the photo), though it is now a private residence.
+The former station building still survives opposite the remaining active platform, though it is now a private residence.

+Passenger volume

+As with other remote stations on the line (including neighbouring Llangynllo), it is among the least used stations in Wales.